joshding/yelpTinder2.0/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.
-You will also need Xcode iOS or Android Simulator.
+Xcode iOS or Android Simulator will also be needed to run the app.

 Installation: